IIIF/api/source/api/presentation/3.0/index.md

 Note that the Web Annotation data model defines different patterns for the `value` property, when used within an Annotation.
 The value of a Textual Body or a Fragment Selector, for example, are strings rather than JSON objects with languages and values.
 Care _MUST_ be taken to use the correct string form in these cases.

 Annotations _MUST_ have their own HTTP(S) URIs, conveyed in the `id` property.
 The JSON-LD description of the Annotation _SHOULD_ be returned if the URI is dereferenced, according to the [Web Annotation Protocol][webannoprotocol].

-Annotations that associate content that is part of the representation of the view _MUST_ have the `motivation` property and the value _MUST_ be "painting".
-Annotations that associate content that may either be presented as part of the rendering of the Canvas or separated from it _MUST_ have the `motivation` property and the value _MUST_ be "transcribing".
-Text may be thus either be associated with the Canvas via a "painting" annotation meaning the content is part of the Canvas, a "transcribing" annotation meaning the content is from the Canvas but not necessarily part of it, or an Annotation with another `motivation` meaning that it is somehow about the Canvas.

 The content resource is linked in the `body` of the Annotation.
 The content resource _MUST_ have an `id` property, with the value being the URI at which it can be obtained.
 A Canvas _MAY_ be treated as a content resource for the purposes of annotating it on to other Canvases.
 In this situation, the Canvas _MAY_ be embedded within the Annotation, or require dereferencing to obtain its description.